KevinMcNamara0007/vision/README.md

 - Torch Tensors
 - Bytes

-First initialize models once when the server spins up
+First initialize models (Call these only once on server startup)
 ```python
     yolo_model = init_yolo()
     depth_model = init_dav2()
 ```

-Then, simple compute to get output each time you want to call the model.
-It defaults to onnx model.
+Then, simple call compute_distance each time you want to call the model.
+Note: The model defaults to onnx.
 ```python
     distance, _ = compute_distance(frame, yolo_model, depth_model)
 ```